SolraBizna/ars-emu/HARDWARE.md

 ## IPL

-Image files can contain initialization data for DRAM and SRAM chips, and this is as close as the emulator comes to supporting the IPL.
+Game Folders may specify arbitrary ROM/RAM mappings, including those supported by the Developer Cartridge and its IPL.
+That is as close as ARS-emu comes to supporting the Dev Cartridge IPL.

 (If you are implementing an emulator or a homebrew program, you probably do not need the rest of this section.)

 The cartridge includes a built-in microcontroller that is active whenever the console is in reset or powered off.
 It allows rewriting and inspection of the program RAM, battery-backed RAM, and other glue logic.
 It communicates with a host system over the serial port.
 It seems to be a compact binary protocol of some kind.
 I didn't get far in reverse engineering it.

-Bizarrely, the IPL includes its own 32KiB chip that maintains a shadow copy of the WRAM.
+Bizarrely, the IPL includes its own 32KiB RAM chip that maintains a shadow copy of the WRAM.
 I guess this was useful for debugging?

 Glue logic state that can be affected by the IPL includes the BSx pins.